alnstfan/grungedart/README.md

 grungedart at your service, m'lady (sorry if you're a guy)

-He/Him - FTM - , 15, likes women and is single (hit me up, ladies), not a FREAK!!
+He/Him (FTM - trans) , 15, straight & polyamorous, single (hit me up ladies), not a FREAK!!

 coolest and driest person you will ever meet ^^ (if you're cool enough, you'll get my discord)